cloudflare/cloudflare-docs/content/r2/reference/data-location.md

 ### Additional considerations

 Location Hints are only honored the first time a bucket with a given name is created.
-If you delete and recreate a bucket with the same name, the original bucket’s location will be used.
+If you delete and recreate a bucket with the same name, the original bucket's location will be used.

 ## Jurisdictional Restrictions